Mat Talks Travel – Episode 10 – with Accelya’s Tye Radcliffe

 And I was thrilled to see it.

-And it’s heart NDC, is a set of messages.
+And its heart NDC is a set of messages.
 It’s message [and] transaction modernization in a world where your customers are sitting on their phone, ordering dinner, ordering a car, ordering a coffee.
 Expecting them to go through a laborious process to shop for and book travel?
 It’s just not meeting their expectations.
 But NDC is the foundation that will allow them – allow all of us – to build and use applications that really enable that modern retailing experience.
-And then you couple on top of that, the exciting thing for the corporate travelers, corporate buyers and their customers, is this ability to negotiate deals like you’ve never done before.
-Why not negotiate a deal that allows this dynamic discount based on a real time percentage of either share premium or revenue?
-That’s all possible in the future where the airline will know exactly how many tickets you’ve purchased.
+And then you couple on top of that, the exciting thing for the corporate travelers, corporate buyers, and their customers, is this ability to negotiate deals as you’ve never done before.
+Why not negotiate a deal that allows this dynamic discount based on a real-time percentage of either share premium or revenue?
+That’s all possible in the future when the airline will know exactly how many tickets you’ve purchased.
 They’ll know they are in charge of their offer.

 Yep.
-And we’ve gotten so — and I appreciate that, highlighting our discussions that we’ve had on the mid office and more and more — you know, our customers are sending us NDC transactions that we’re having to process.
-And I’ve always been curious: is NDC going to, for an airline, provide a better pricing, do you think in a contract perspective?
+And we’ve gotten so — and I appreciate that highlighting our discussions that we’ve had on the mid-office and more and more — you know, our customers are sending us NDC transactions that we’re having to process.
+And I’ve always been curious: is NDC going to, for an airline, provide better pricing, do you think from a contract perspective?
 Or a corporate buyer?
-Is there going to be potentially airlines that say ‘book through this NDC channel or this methodology because you’re going to get a better deal.’
+Is there going to be potentially airlines that say ‘book through this NDC channel or this methodology because you’re going to get a better deal?’
 Is that evolving?
 Do you see that happening?

 True.
 And I think what moves the needle more than anything else is content.
 That’s what drives adoption.